 The Ten of Cups represents perfect harmony, abundance, and happiness.
 It suggests perhaps personal or family dreams coming true and an overall sense of satisfaction and security in life.
 Positive achievements and emotional stability ahead of you, the answer you seek is yes.

-Keywords: tarot cards, tarot meanings, Ten of Cups tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Ten of Cups tarot card mean, reversed meaning

 The Nine of Swords depicts a female that is sitting on her bed whilst she holds her head in her hands.
 It appears as even though the female has simply awakened from a totally terrible nightmare.
 She seems to be upset, irritating and fearful.
 Nine swords are hanging on her wall, and a carving that depicts a person defeated by another may be located in her bed.
 The quilt has been decorated with various astrological symbols and roses.
 Here we see the same lady in that we saw earlier inside the Eight of Swords - and perhaps, she was subsequently launched, however haunted via the nightmares of the suffering she endured even as she became left and deserted.